i7paradise/csv.lib/README.md

 # CsvUtils-Java8
-Simple Class Read/write "csv" based on a POJO class
+Simple solution Read/write "csv" based on a POJO class

+You can run the Demo.java to see how it works